dotnet/vblang/proposals/overload-resolution-priority.md

 No errors or warnings issued by the Overload Resolution process due to the fact that ***overload_resolution_priority*** was ignored in this case.

-By analogy with C#, a langversion errors is issued when `OverloadResolutionPriorityAttribute` is applied in VB < 17.13.
+By analogy with C#, a langversion error is issued when `OverloadResolutionPriorityAttribute` is applied in VB < 17.13.